lnn3333/OS_stimulator/README.md

 PCB validation: check if the runnningP is initP, cannot blocked.

 Operating process:
 It decrements the semaphore's value and blocks the process (add to the semaphore block list) if the semaphore value becomes negative.
+Note: initial value of semaphore is set default to 1 when created.
+If the value is 0, the running process would be blocked

 Get the next runningP (by calling quantum())

 xi.
 V(int semID)